y-c/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | No Entry             | No Entry
 | Stop Sign      		| Stop sign

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This is lower than the test accuaracy of 93%.
-We need more data to train the model.
+I guess there are two reasons.
+First, the data is not "clean", i.e., the sizes of the 5 new test images I found online are different from the training/validation/testing images, and they are even different from each other.
+Second, the model needs more heterogeneous data to train.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.